HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 There are two pitch heights in Navajo, high and low.
 Low tone is unmarked.
 High tone is marked with an acute accent.
 Tone may occur on vowels or nasals.
 Typically tone is not indicated on ⟨ m ⟩, when it occurs on ⟨ n ⟩ it appears as ⟨ ń ⟩.

 ####Tone Patterns (Melodies)
-There are arguably four kinds of tonal patterns which occur in Navajo:
+Based on orthographic marking four kinds of tonal patterns which occur in Navajo:

 | *Tonal Patterns in Navajo* | Single and long Vowels | Long Vowels |
 |:------------------------:|:--------------:|:------------:|